Erebot/Plop/_sources/Coding_Standard.txt

 Filesystem paths
 ----------------

-Never use any OS-specific directory separator (eg. "/") directly to concatenate parts of a path together.
+Never use any OS-specific directory separator (e.g. "/") directly to concatenate parts of a path together.
 Always use the ``DIRECTORY_SEPARATOR`` constant instead as it will take care of abstracting differences in the separator used by each OS for you.